hurry-harry/level2-angular-dev/chapter-2-1.md

-# Chapter 2: Angular Components
+# Chapter 2.1: Angular Components - Selectors and Decorators - Expressions and Bindings - Control Flow
 ### Component Selector and Decorators
 - Angular uses selectors to know when to render a specific component
 - [Choosing a selector and using prefixes](https://angular.dev/guide/components/selectors#choosing-a-selector)